data-integrations/google-cloud/docs/Dataplex-batchsink.md

 or ‘orc’.
 The format for a curated zone must be one of ‘avro’, ‘orc’, or ‘parquet’.
 If the format is a macro, only the pre-packaged formats can be used.

+**Update Dataplex Metadata:** Whether to update Dataplex metadata for the newly created entities.
+If enabled, the pipeline will automatically copy the output schema to the destination Dataplex entities, and the automated Dataplex Discovery won't run for them.

 **Schema:** Schema of the data to write.
 The 'avro' and 'parquet' formats require a schema but other formats do not.